gotson/komga/README.md

 Features include:

 - scan and index libraries (local folders) containing sub-folders with comic book archives in `cbz` and `cbr` format, as well as `pdf`.
 Rescan periodically.
-- serve the individual pages of those books via an API
+- serve the individual pages of those books via API.
+It can convert pages to different image format on the fly.
-- serve the complete file via an API
+- serve the complete file via API
 - provide OPDS feed
-- web interface for administration
+- web interface

 ## Installation